-With so much changing, it can feel like a relief to keep a few things consistent.
+As a growing business with so much changing and evolving, it can feel like a relief to keep a few things consistent.
 Your financing provider may be an excellent example of this phenomenon.
 For many organizations, the company that provides their equipment financing is still doing business the same way they did five, or even ten, years ago.
 Staying with them saves time and effort.

 Or does it?